home-assistant/home-assistant.io/source/dashboards/views.markdown

 ## Background

-The background can be customied per view using individual background settings.
+The background settings of a view can be customized to display a background.
 Alternatively, a theme variable can be used to customize the background of all views.

 ### View-specific background settings